An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Materials and Methods

 \paragraph{\acl{LIME}.} \textcite{ribeiro.2016} present \ac{LIME}, which explains predictions based on a linear surrogate model by minimizing two aspects: the goodness of the local approximation of the interpreted model in the observations neighborhood and the complexity of the surrogate model.
 This post-hoc \ac{XAI} method outputs a vector- or graphics-based explanation that is visualized differently by software libraries.
 The main formula presented by \textcite{ribeiro.2016} is:

-The importance of feature $x$ from a sample is extracted from the surrogate model $g$ from all possible surrogate models $G$ that describe the black box model $f$ and the neighborhood of $x$---denoted as $\pi_x$---best, while also minimizing the complexity of the surrogate model $\Omega(g)$.
+The importance of feature $x$ from a sample is extracted from the surrogate model $g$ from all possible surrogate models $G$ that describe the black box model $f$ and the neighborhood of $x$--denoted as $\pi_x$--best, while also minimizing the complexity of the surrogate model $\Omega(g)$.

-\paragraph{\acl{SHAP}.} Another model-agnostic \ac{XAI}-method---\ac{SHAP}---was proposed by \textcite{lundberg.2017}.
-It is able to generate local explanations for a given sample or the feature importance in this sample.
+\paragraph{\acl{SHAP}.} Another model-agnostic \ac{XAI}-method--\ac{SHAP}--was proposed by \textcite{lundberg.2017}.
+It is able to generate local explanations for a given sample by making the features' importance transparent.
 Therefore, SHAP utilizes the famous Shapley values from cooperative game theory.
-More concrete, \textcite{lundberg.2017} presented the following formula:
+More concretely, \textcite{lundberg.2017} presented the following formula:

-Here, the contribution of a feature $\phi_i$ is estimated by iterating over all feature subsets $S$ of the feature set $F$ without the feature $i$.
-The fraction in the sum weights the difference between the output of the model to be explained---represented by the function $f$---with and without $i$ or the contribution of $i$.
+Here, the contribution of a feature $\phi_i$ is estimated by iterating over all subsets of features $S$ of the feature set $F$ without the feature $i$.
+The fraction in the sum weights the difference between the output of the model to be explained--represented by the function $f$--with and without $i$ or the contribution of $i$.